A6.1 Comparison of the TenStep Process to the PMBOK® Guide Fourth Edition

 Every project management model has its own way of laying out the processes, procedures, best practices and templates required to successfully manage projects.
 If you look at them in more detail, you start to see many similarities.
 Differences are present as well; not so much major disagreements as differences in emphasis

-One of the best known project management models is the Project Management Body of Knowledge (PMBOK® Guide), which is the standard put forward by the Project Management Institute (PMI).
+One of the best known project management models is A Guide to the Project Management Body of Knowledge (PMBOK® Guide), which is the standard put forward by the Project Management Institute (PMI)®.
 The PMBOK® Guide contains a lot of valuable information and includes most all of the processes that the TenStep process contains.
 However, there is a difference in the packaging and emphasis.
 The PMBOK® Guide provides a basic foundation of the knowledge areas required for a project manager to be successful, but is not a methodology that you can utilize to manage a project directly.

 On the other hand, there is nothing that is published in the TenStep Project Management Process that directly contradicts the PMBOK® Guide.
 Since many readers of the TenStep process are familiar with the PMBOK® Guide (and many are PMP® certified) this section provides a mapping of the knowledge areas and project management processes within the PMBOK® Guide, with the corresponding processes within the TenStep Project Management Process.

 The TenStep process is published in two models.
 The first model contains the project management processes within the “ten steps” view.
-This is the classic way that TenStep was originally publiched in 2000.
+This is the classic way that TenStep was originally published in 2000.
 In addition, this exact same content is also published in a process group view that better aligns to the PMBOK® Guide.
 Either model can be used to successfully manage a project.
 Both models contain the exact same content - only the presentation is different.

 TenStep Project Management Process